-Born and raised in New England, Mark began his rowing career at the Joe 'Okie' O'Connor in 1988.
+Born and raised in New England, Mark began his rowing career with Coach Joe 'Okie' O'Connor at the University of Miami.
 He rowed competitively for four years as a heavyweight sweep rower earning medals at regattas from Boston to Miami Beach to San Diego.
-Mark continues to row with other Masters most recently at the Head of the Potomac, Occoquan, and Chattahoochee races.
+Mark continues to row with other adult Masters most recently at World Master's-Sarasota, Head of the Potomac, Occoquan, and Chattahoochee.
 While not rowing, Mark enjoys both indoor and outdoor recreational activities in Peachtree City and Fayette county with his wife and daughter, Pamela and Trinity.

 Dennis Parker, Treasurer

 Dennis Parker was born in Fort Payne, AL but spent his childhood in multiple cities across the Southeast.
 He is a graduate of the Culverhouse College of Business at the University of Alabama.
 Dennis is a Senior Vice President with SunTrust Investment Services Inc., where he leverages his twenty two years of

 experience in the wealth management sector to help families and institutions meet their financial goals.

 Dennis, his wife Sharon, and their five daughters moved to Newnan in 2005 because they found Coweta and Fayette counties to be outstanding areas in which to raise a family.
 Dennis became aware of the Peachtree City Rowing Club when four of his daughters attended a Learn to Row session during the summer of 2017.
 After that initial experience, one of his daughters decided to join the Junior Club.
 Another daughter followed later that year.
 Dennis watched the significant positive benefits it made not just to their physical fitness, but to their social maturity and an overall confidence.
 Those benefits extend